Lockbox-group/lockboxWebsite/README.md

 1. Send an email to the Information Services office (iamteam@oregonstate.edu)  to get CAS authorization for your website.
 2. Ask one of the faculty members (client, instructor, etc.) to send a verification email to the IS office.
 3. Once you get a response from them, clone the github repository to your own public_html folder.\
   a.
-Download and open putty and connect to the flip server (flip.engr.oreognstate.edu) \
+Download and open putty and connect to the flip server (flip.engr.oreognstate.edu) OR if on Linus&Mac Machine, opent the "Terminal" and connect to the flip server (flip.engr.oreognstate.edu).\
   b.
 Enter your ONID id and password and pass duo authentication. \
   c.
 Enter command `cd public_html` \
   d.
 Enter command `git clone https://github.com/Lockbox-group/lockboxWebsite.git` \